-The food and safety team at Solihull Council inspects food premises to ensure they comply with food health and safety standards.
+The food and safety team at Solihull Council inspects food premises to ensure they comply with food safety and standards legislation.

 The Food Hygiene Ratings Scheme

 Run in partnership with the Food Standards Agency (FSA), the Food Hygiene Ratings Scheme rates the hygiene standards of places where you eat or shop on the date of inspection by the local authority.

-Before eating out or ordering in, check how seriously a food outlet takes hygiene.
+Before eating out or ordering in, check the food hygiene rating score.

 Make a complaint

-You might want to complain about unhygienic food outlet or food you suspect has made you unwell because it:
+You can complain about unhygienic conditions in a food outlet or food you suspect has made you unwell because it: